Synchronization induced by directed higher-order interactions: Methods

 We remark that, while the adjacency matrix $A^{(1)}$ is symmetric, the adjacency tensor $A^{(2)}(p)$ is not, as, for example, $A_{123}\neq A_{312}$ for $p\neq 1$.
 However, one can see that the tensor becomes symmetric ($A^{(2)}_{ijk}=1 \Rightarrow A^{(2)}_{\pi(ijk)}=1$, with $\pi$ a generic permutation of indices) when $p=1$.
 Furthermore, we note that the matrices resulting from fixing the first index of the tensor, given the property in Eq.~(1), are symmetric for any value of $p$.

-Given $A^{(1)}$ and $A^{(2)}(p)$, it is possible to evaluate the generalized in-degrees of the nodes (see Eq.~(9) of the main text for the definition) and the generalized in-degrees of the node couples (Eq.~(10) of the main text).
-Hence, we can evaluate the generalized Laplacian matrices for the two- and three-body interactions (Eq.~(8)).
+Given $A^{(2)}(p)$, it is possible to calculate the generalized in-degrees of the nodes (see Eq.~(\ref{eq:node_in_degree}) for the definition) and the generalized in-degrees of the node couples (Eq.~(\ref{eq:link_in_degree})).
+Hence, we can evaluate the generalized Laplacian matrix for the three-body interactions (Eq.~(\ref{eq:d_laplacian})).
 We have

-As the adjacency matrix $A^{(1)}$ is symmetric, so is the Laplacian matrix $L^{(1)}$.
-On the other hand, since the adjacency tensor $A^{(2)}(p)$ is not symmetric, consequently $L^{(2)}(p)$ is nonsymmetric.
-Consistently, when $p=1$, which corresponds to the case of an undirected hypergraph, the Laplacian matrix becomes symmetric.
+Since the adjacency tensor $A^{(2)}(p)$ is asymmetric, consequently $L^{(2)}(p)$ is also asymmetric.
+Consistently, when $p=1$, which corresponds to the case of an undirected hypergraph, the Laplacian matrix becomes symmetric. \\